n00dles/ogma-docs/pages/en/01-Getting_Started/index.md

 ---
-title: OGMA CMS - The Basics
+title: OGMA Docs - The Basics
-author: Mike
+author: n00dles
 ---
 [jumbotron]
 #Welcome to OGMA-Docs
-[lead]A simple to install and use document management system[/lead] [/jumbotron]
+[lead]A simple to install and use document generation system[/lead] [/jumbotron]

 ## Introduction

-OGMA-Docs is a free, open source documentation system.

-[youtube id="GtOt7EBNEwQ" w="400" h="500" /]
+OGMA-Docs is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+It helps you create great looking documentation in a developer friendly way.